catmaid/CATMAID/API_CHANGELOG.md

   The new parameter 'with_locations' includes more data in the result set.
 Each connector and its contributions to the link count is returned as well.

+- `GET|POST /{project_id}/skeletons/compact-detail`:
+  The new parameter 'format' can now be used to returned the skeleton data in different formats.
+Supported are 'msgpack' and 'json'.

+- `GET /{project_id}/skeletons/{skeleton_id}/compact-detail`:
+  The new parameter 'format' can now be used to returned the skeleton data in different formats.
+Supported are 'msgpack' and 'json'.

 ### Deprecations

 None.